How to Check Free Disk Space in Linux

 - btrfs fi df /device/ command: Provides details on how much space a btrfs-based file or mount point uses.

 First method: Linux df command

-One of the easiest ways to check free disk space in Linux is the Linux df command, which displays available and accessible disk space.
+One of the easiest ways to check free disk space in Linux ubuntu is the Linux df command, which displays available and accessible disk space.
 The main syntax of the df command is as follows:

 df [options] [devices]